hasmhib/unit2-2024/README.md

 After separating the columns, I plot the graphs for the local humidity and temperature data recorded during 48 hours.

+On the first row of the code, I am connecting the 'Date' and 'Time' columns of the DataFrame.
+This is because to create a single string for each row that represents both the date and time.

+In this code, I'm creating a detailed line graph to visualize room temperature data over time using Matplotlib in Python.
+I set the figure size and plot three humidity and temperature datasets, each representing different room humidity and temperatures, with different colors.
+The y-axis limits are adjusted to show the entire range of humidity and temperature data.
+To make a graph more easier to visualize, I add labels, a title, a legend, and a grid.
+The x-axis dates are formatted to display both the date and time, and I use auto-formatting features to ensure these labels are clear and non-overlapping.
+This approach allows me to effectively present a visual comparison of humidity and temperature changes over time in different rooms.

 **code2** Shows code used for plotting graphs for humidity data recorded during 48 hours.
 ```.py
 data['Datetime'] = pd.to_datetime(data['Date'] + ' ' + data['Time'])